amitp-ai/Text_Summarization/Data_Exploration/README.md

 ## Capstone Project on Text Summarization.
-I explored the following different datasets for this task.
+I explored the following different datasets for this task (this submission is for unit 3.5.2)

     1. CNN/Daily Mail
         - For Pytorch, can get the dataset easily from <https://huggingface.co/datasets/cnn_dailymail>